akbarhossain/SCFU/index.md

 ### Why compete at Excalibur
-Firstly it’s a team competition so expect a lot of variety and fencing practice.
-Secondly it’s a team competition so expect to spend a lot of time having fun with your team mates.
-Thirdly its Excalibur!
+- Firstly it’s a team competition so expect a lot of variety and fencing practice.
+- Secondly it’s a team competition so expect to spend a lot of time having fun with your team mates.
+- Thirdly its Excalibur!
 Past participants at the Senior Excalibur event have talked about the fun and good natured atmosphere that the organisers and the competitors/counties create at the Excalibur events.

 ### How do we find team members
-- We will contact the partcipants of the Surrey Youth Championships
+- We contact the partcipants of the Surrey Youth Championships
-- We will contact the Surrey based club
+- We contact the Surrey based club
 - You can contact us

 ### Official Competition Invitation